 Polarity describes the tendency of a substance to have a molecular dipole, or a positively and a negatively charged end.
 Polar molecules are made of elements with different electronegativities, or electron attractions, meaning that one element possesses the shared electrons more often than the other.
 This gives the more electronegative element a partially negative charge and the more electropositive element a partially positive charge.
 If these elements are arranged symmetrically, so that these charges cancel one another, the molecule is non-polar.
 If they are arranged asymmetrically, however, they form a polar molecule.

-Examine the mixture after the two liquids have sat together for a time.
+Mixing a liquid of unknown polarity with water can tell you if the molecules in the liquid are polar or non-polar.
+Simply mix the liquid with an equal part of water and allow the mixture to sit undisturbed.
+Examine the mixture after the liquids have sat together for a time.
 If they have not separated, but have formed a solution, the unknown liquid is polar.
 If there is a clear boundary between the two liquids, it is non-polar.
 For instance, oil, a non-polar molecule, always separates out of a water-based solution.
 However, vinegar, a polar substance, does not.